htcondor/htcondor/docs/version-history/lts-versions-23-0.rst

   job attributes were sufficiently malformed.
   :jira:`2543`

+- Fixed a bug where files would be left beind in the spool directory when a late materialization factory left the queue.
+  :jira:`2113`

 - Fixed a bug that could truncate the hold reason message when the transfer of files for a job fails.